theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 - Law of Demeter: Objects interact with closely-related neighbors only, reducing the ripple effects of changes and promoting a more modular and maintainable design.
 For example, UserController should interact only with User and UserDAO, not with any deeper components within UserDAO.
 - ![Law of Demeter example: User](User.png)

-- Dependency Inversion: Dependency inversion is a method of loosening coupling between objects.
+- Dependancy Inversion: Dependancy inversion is a method of loosening coupling between objects.
 In essence, instead of depending on a specific object, a class depends on interfaces or abstract classes, so that other implementations may be provided.
-A common method in which this is done is dependency injection, in which a higher level class that uses a lower level class instantiates classes beneath the lower class and inserts them into it.
+A common method in which this is done is dependancy injection, in which a higher level class that uses a lower level class instantiates classes beneath the lower class and inserts them into it.
 For example, our Villain Controller uses a VillainDAO interface, into which the VillainFileDAO is injected using Spring.